 The Benefits of Having a Personal Care Assistant

 In Minnesota, Personal Care Assistants are available to help individuals of all ability levels lead a more independent life.
 A PCA may provide essential assistance that allows an elderly or disabled person to remain in their own home and enjoy far more autonomy and freedom than they otherwise would.
-Overall, the program boasts numerous benefits to the care recipient, their family
+Overall, the program boasts numerous benefits to the care recipient, their family, and the community.

 Family members of the care recipient also experience enhanced peace of mind thanks to PCA services.
-It’s nice to know that a trained PCA can be with their loved one when they can’t be there themselves.
-This means that they don’t have to worry so much about their loved one suffering a fall, not sticking to a medication schedule or neglecting necessary self-care tasks.
+It’s nice to know that a trained PCA can be with their loved ones when they can’t be there themselves.
+This means that they don’t have to worry so much about their loved one suffering a fall, not sticking to a medication schedule, or neglecting necessary self-care tasks.